-The Iif Statement is a pretty important, if you are creating powershell scripts.
-So I created this post to get some basic information here.
+The if-statement is pretty important if you are creating PowerShell scripts.
+So I created this post to get some basic information about how to use if-else statements with PowerShell.

 if (condition) {do}